Canada Revenue Agency: Employees

-As of 2024, the Canada Revenue Agency employs approximately 59,155 staff nationwide, making it the largest federal agency by personnel.
-Of these, the headquarters region in Ottawa accounts for about 22,240 employees.
+As of the 2018-19 fiscal year, the CRA employed about 43,908 people, making it the largest organization within the federal government by personnel.

-In 2018-19 fiscal year, the CRA employed about 43,908 people.
 Despite being headquartered in Ottawa, only about 12,000 employees are based in the National Capital Region.
 Of these employees, 32,598 (74.2%) were indeterminate or permanent employees, 1,251 (2.8%) were students, and 10,057 (22.9%) were contract employees.
 The average age of a CRA employee is 45 years old.

 Under the Financial Administration Act, the CRA is designated under Schedule V as a separate agency outside of the core public administration, which allows the CRA to establish different job classifications, pay rates, and enter into labour negotiations differently from other government departments and agencies.
 Consequently, the job classifications used by CRA may not align with those typically used in other parts of the public service.

-Employee headcount

-As of April 2024, the Canada Revenue Agency (CRA) reported a total of 36,273 active employees whose permanent residence was in Ontario and Quebec, according to data released through an Access to Information request.
-The totals were distributed across major branches including the Assessment, Benefit and Service Branch, Compliance Programs Branch, Collections and Verification Branch, Appeals Branch, Audit, Evaluation and Risk Branch, Information Technology Branch (AC & CIO), the Commissioner’s Office, and the Atlantic and Quebec Regions.

-The disclosure covered active employees only, excluding those on leave such as maternity or long-term absence.
-Both permanent and term employees, as well as students, were included.
-The counts reflect the branch or region to which employees reported as of April 23, 2024.
-The release provided detailed figures for Ontario and Quebec only, while data for other provinces were withheld or redacted.

 Unions

 Executives, management, and students are generally not represented by a union.
 However, the majority of CRA employees are represented by Union of Taxation Employees, which is a component of Public Service Alliance of Canada.
 Auditors, investigators and computer systems employees are represented by Professional Institute of the Public Service of Canada.